Put It Back

 Go to GCCC home page

 The Gulf Coast Carbon Center (GCCC) is part of the State Geological Survey of Texas, known formally as the Bureau of Economic Geology (Bureau or BEG) and affiliated with the Jackson School of Geosciences (JSG) at The University of Texas at Austin (UT Austin).
 The GCCC conducts studies on geologic storage, retention, and monitoring of CO2 in the deep surface while also providing public education about CO2 storage, risks, and mitigation measures.
-The GCCC not only works in the Gulf of Mexico, but they also work across the United States, and globally.
+The GCCC not only works along and in the U.S. Gulf, but they also work across the United States, and globally.

 Go to TXLA CMC page